akerns-gh/consistency-tracker/ADMIN_MANUAL.md

    The script will:
    - Automatically fetch the User Pool ID from CloudFormation
    - Create the admin user with the specified email and temporary password
-   - Add the user to the "Admins" group
+   - Add the user to the specified admin group (default: `club-admins`, but can be changed to `app-admin` or a dynamic group)
    - Handle errors gracefully (e.g., user already exists)

 4. **Share credentials with the new admin:**